nordic-institute/X-Road/doc/Architecture/arc-ss_x-road_security_server_architecture.md

 The security server user interface allows a user to manage the security server configuration.

-The user interface is a single page web application that makes requests to the management REST APIs to read and modify configuration.
+The user interface is a single page web application that makes requests to the management REST API to read and modify configuration.

-The user interface fetches it's resources (images, stylesheets, javascript files) from the web application which hosts the management REST APIs.
+The user interface fetches it's resources (images, stylesheets, javascript files) from the web application which hosts the management REST API.

 ### 2.9 Management REST API